 What do I need Before Drilling into Bricks?

-So, now that you know what drill bits you need, the specific length, and its width, now it’s time to know what you need to prepare before starting to drill into bricks.
+So, now that you know what drill bits you need, the specific length, and their width, now it’s time to know what you need to prepare before starting to drill into bricks.
 To make sure that you make quality holes, you need to prepare the following items:

 According to Construction Fasteners & Tools, here are the things you need to prepare before your start drilling into bricks.